 Little later, Okuninushi appeared carrying a heavy bag, found the hare and asked him what happened.mikoto appeared carrying a heavy bag, found the hare and asked him what happened.

 The hare told him that he had lived in Iki Island and had longed for coming to this land for a long time.
 One day, the hare came up with the idea of going to the land jumping on the back of sharks when he found them swimming there.

 So that the hare beguiled the shark they would play a game of counting numbers, made him gather his friends.
 Starting from the island, the hare was jumping on the back of sharks all in line to the land, counting numbers.

-The moment the hare was about to jump onto the land, sharks realized they had been cheated, bit the hare with wide open mouth with sharp teeth.
+The moment the hare was about to jump onto the land, sharks realized they had been cheated and bit the hare with wide-open mouth with sharp teeth.
 Hence the hare got the skin stripped and this dismal state.

 Amaterasu was thinking about Ninigi, her grandson, to rule over Ashihara-Nakatsu-Kuni.
 First, She sent Take-Mikazuchi and Ame-no-Torifune to scout the land.

 They descended from Takama-no-Hara, the Plain of High Heaven, to Inasa beach, the land of Izumo where Okuninushi rules.
 They took out a sword and plunge it into the beach backward, sat there in a cross-legged position.